alentoghostflame/nextcord/docs/interactions.rst

 Fields And Requirements
 ------------------------
-Fields are mean't to facilitate an easier way to fill info, Letting people doing a slash commands know what to fill in
+Fields are mean't to facilitate an easier way to fill info, Letting people using your slash command get a different response for each answer.

 Nextcord's implementation of slash commands has fields and is very simple, In the example below is a field